rokrihar4/Devops-Projects/README.md

 - **PostgreSQL** — relational database
 - **Redis** — caching and hit counter service

-Everything lives in a reproducible Git repository and can be deployed end-to-end with a single command (`vagrant up` or `multipass launch --cloud-init`).
+Everything lives in a reproducible Git repository and can be deployed end-to-end with a single command (`vagrant up` for vagrant or run script `./setup-myapp.ps1` for cloud-init).

 ### Prerequisites